 Yasukawa also has a few different outfits, with his white lab doctor’s coat, a white sweater with blue stripes and jeans, a baseball long-sleeved tee/sweater with forest green sleeves, and a purple hoodie with a striped shirt underneath.
 There is a really cute scene that I don’t want to spoil since I think it’s the only moment I really enjoyed myself out of the entire route, but the accessories he wears are really adorable in that chapter!

 Also, as a final reminder, ASA isn’t like Kissed by the Baddest Bidder, Star-Crossed Myth or even My Last First Kiss, where a lot of the storylines are intertwined with one another or there’s an overarching story that encompasses all characters.
-To be honest, from what I’ve understood while reading Yasukawa and Mononobe’s routes, most of the stories seem quite independent from each other, with the only connecting factor being how all the characters work at the same school and are subjected to the same dating ban.
+From what I’ve understood while reading Yasukawa and Mononobe’s routes, most of the stories seem quite independent from each other, with the only connecting factor being how all the characters work at the same school and are subjected to the same dating ban.
 Just something to keep your mind on if you’re debating between purchasing the stories in ASA or in other Voltage games!